(We don’t believe in fluffy intros.)

 Fact About Life Insurance Ownership

-The first set of statistics looks at life insurance ownership over time in the United States and the demographic(s) where this trend shows up most prominently.
+The first set of statistics looks at life insurance ownership over time in the United States and the demographic(s) where this trend is most prominent.

 1. Life Insurance Ownership Is At Record Lows